smeriwether/recquiz/README.md

 # recquiz

-A termainal-based Quiz game.
+A terminal-based Quiz game.
 Comes with a few built-in quizzes and the ability to generate your own quiz with just a few words.